NatanKlem/NatanKlem/README.md

 - 🔥 Computer science student looking for first internship to help people with programming

--🔭 At each step seeking to delve deeper into programming.
+- 🔭 At each step seeking to delve deeper into programming.
 Still learning HTML5, CSS3 and JavaScript

+- 💬 "Be strong, and he will strengthen your heart, all you who hope in the Lord."

 <!--- ▶️ I (not) regularly post videos on [youtube.com/maykbrito](https://youtube.com/maykbrito)